thundergolfer/goodreads-sh/README.md

 <h1 align="center">goodreadsh</h1>
-<p align="center">Command line interface for <a href="https://goodreads.com" > Goodreads</a></p>
+<p align="center">Command line interface for <a href="https://goodreads.com" > Goodreads</a>.
+Focuses on letting you quickly update your current reading activity, and giving you quick access to what your friends are reading.</p>
 <p align="center">
 <a href="https://i.imgur.com/der2fH7.gif"><img src="https://i.imgur.com/der2fH7.gif" width="600"/></a>
 </p>

-Command line interface for [Goodreads](https://www.goodreads.com/).
-Focuses on letting you quickly update your current reading activity, and giving you quick access to what your friends are reading.

 ---